pandas-dev/pandas/doc/source/indexing.rst

    df[df['A'] > 0]

+As we will see later on, the same operation could be accomplished by reindexing.
+However, the syntax would be more verbose; hence, the inclusion of this indexing method.

 With the advanced indexing capabilities discussed later, you are able to do boolean indexing in any of axes or combine a boolean vector with an indexing expression on one of the other axes